ASionville/engine-sim-launcher/README.md

 This is a launcher for [Ange Yaghi's Engine Simulator](https://github.com/ange-yaghi/engine-sim)

-All the credits of the game belongs to its creator
+All the credits of the simulator belongs to its creator

 The fonts used in this project : Silkscreen... are the property of their owner/creator